Knitting Abbreviations List

 As you practice and become more familiar with knitting the abbreviations will start making more sense too.

 Take a look at the list below.
-Some have links that you can click on for a little extra help.
+Some have links that you can click on for a little extra help and will show you how to various knitting stitches.

 What it Means